Abhiramikannan/UST-Observability/01_notes.md

 	resilience: fails but how to come back to norml state?

 4. if code is not optimized-code optimization needed.
+5. code optimization: Improve the performance of the code i.e, making it faster, use less memory, or consume fewer resources.

-5. refactoring? companies focus?-helps to do code optimization.
+6. refactoring? companies focus?-helps to do code optimization.
+7. refactoring: Improving the structure, readability, and maintainability of code without changing its functionality.

-6. Monitoring
+8. Monitoring
 	infrastructure monitoring
 	application monitoring
 threshold will be defined in monitoring,if it goes above-need action